cudoventures/cudos-blast/packages/blast-core/README.md

 You can add as many parameteres with `.addParam()` as you need.

-One you should know is that every task must end with `.setAction()` so it can take it's place.
+You should know that every task must end with `.setAction()` so it can take it's place.

 ---
 ## Network